How Time and Materials Contracts Work — Gain Control over Budget and Quality

 With this approach to pricing software development — combined with agile and lean development — you get the highest degree of transparency into deliverables.
 You control the progress of the development and the budget.

 Stay up to date with news on business & technology

 Thank you!
 Your submission has been received!

 Oops!
 Something went wrong while submitting the form.

 Release the first version in an environment where you control the budget and quality.
 We'll help you

-+10 years experience in Business Relations (+5 centered around digital products including SaaS and custom app development for start-ups and corporates).
-Managed to build sales and growth strategies for a brand new SaaS start-up (Meeting Application).
-It all resulted in competing successfully with a giant like Eventbrite and engaging multiple Fortune100/Fortune500 companies into collaboration.
-Once done, decided to get into closer relations with clients that also try to build successful products, as seeing how new things fail, rise, and grow is inspiring.
++10 years' experience in business relations (+5 centered around digital products including SaaS and custom app development for start-ups and corporates).
+Managed to build sales and growth strategies for a brand new SaaS start-up (meeting application).
+Competed successfully with a giant like Eventbrite and engaged multiple Fortune100/Fortune500 companies into collaboration.